Most interesting landmarks of Mongolia

 - Noin-Ula kurgans – Tov.
 More than 200 burial mounds, some up to 2 m high.
 Excavations in 1924 – 1925 have shown that these are burials of Xiongnu, from the 3rd century BC – 0.
 Burials contain rich array of artifacts, including goods of European (Greek) origin and samples of early writing.

 - Öglögchiin Kherem – Khentii.
 3.2 km long and approximately 3 m tall stone wall, built in the time period from the 8th to 10th centuries.
 Near this wall are more than 60 old graves – possible royal graveyard.

 - Winter Palace of the Bogd Khan – Ulaanbaatar.
 The only remaining palace of the emperor of Mongolia, Bogd Khan.
 This complex of buildings includes six temples, nature and art collections of Bogd Khan.

-Described wonders of Mongolia
+Described landmarks of Mongolia

-This enormous country is sparsely populated – but quite rich with natural and man made heritage.
+This enormous country is sparsely populated – but quite rich with natural and man-made heritage.
 Highlights of Mongolia are:

-- Rock art – thousands of cliffs, rocks and shelters in Mongolia are adorned with old drawings and etchings, often showing extinct animals – mammoths and rhinos, and often showing amazing skills of prehistoric artists.
+- Rock art – thousands of cliffs, rocks, and shelters in Mongolia are adorned with old drawings and etchings, often showing extinct animals – mammoths and rhinos, and often showing amazing skills of prehistoric artists.
 Unique are deer stones – standing stones adorned with intricate, fantastic designs.